emilyfountain/nlpfinal/README.md

 -figure out how we want features to work (how to "smooth" the data) -most common words dictionary feature (emily do this) -entity/name amnt checker (emily)

+- sheet with all files
+- annotation sheet
+- annotate all the files we have
+	-fix SMOG test
+	- use the sentences spit out by SMOG - 10 	from beginning 10 from middle, 10 from end

+	add any more texts we think we need to 		balance it out, add adult- level texts

+	- add notes on what levels we think things will 	be